davewalker60/pmdup/pages/from-cun-to-pm.md

   - Reservation must be made a minimum of 24 hours before arrival/pick up time.
   - <span style="color: red">You ***must*** tell Raul you are with the dance group when you make your reservation to get the discount.</span>

 3. For dancers who know the Family & Friends non-commercial pickup routine, contact these drivers via WhatsApp.
-All are extremely reliable and charge just 600 pesos per ride.
+All are extremely reliable and charge less than the commercial rates.
-  - Geordie +52 1 998 195 6385 (up to 2 people and luggage)
+  - Geordie +52 1 998 195 6385 (up to 2 people and luggage for 600 pesos)
-  - Darren  +52 1 998 474 1228 (up to 4 people and luggage)
+  - Darren  +52 1 998 474 1228 (up to 3 people and luggage for 650 pesos)
-  - Howard  (arrives 2/12 - contact him via the WhatsApp community **Airport Rides** group) (up to 4 people and luggage)
+  - Howard  (arrives 2/12 - contact him via the WhatsApp community **Airport Rides** group) (up to 4 people and luggage for 600 pesos)

 > If you don't know the Family & Friends routine but want to learn it, please read [Navigating CUN](navigating-cun.md) and, if you are still interested, [request assistance here](https://docs.google.com/forms/d/e/1FAIpQLSeKsY-e9iy44578E1ijjs_g5Bwi1gZCuW439N1bOBlL76U5qg/viewform){:target="_blank"}.